Admissions Portal

 Courses of Study

-Biology | The Biology major explores genetics, ecology, physiology, and more, gaining insights into the diversity, evolution, and behavior of living organisms.
+| Biology | The Biology major explores genetics, ecology, physiology, and more, gaining insights into the diversity, evolution, and behavior of living organisms.
 Catholic Institute of Technology partners with the Bio-Medico University of Roma for wet lab and research opportunities.
 The Biology track also allows students to complete all prerequisites for U.S. medical schools. |

-Biomedical Engineering | The Biomedical Engineering major merges life sciences with engineering to address challenges in healthcare, agriculture, and more.
-In these majors, students will study biomaterials, biotechnology, and systems biology, preparing them to design solutions that harness the power of living organisms.
+| Biomedical Engineering | The Biomedical Engineering major merges life sciences with engineering to address challenges in healthcare, agriculture, and more.
+In this major, students study biomaterials, biotechnology, and systems biology, preparing them to design solutions that harness the power of living organisms.
 The Biological Engineering track also allows students to complete all prerequisites for U.S. medical schools. |

-Chemical Engineering | The Chemical Engineering major explores the principles of chemistry, physics, and biology to transform raw materials into valuable products.
+| Chemical Engineering | The Chemical Engineering major explores the principles of chemistry, physics, and biology to transform raw materials into valuable products.
 Study a diverse range of topics including process engineering, thermodynamics, materials science, and biochemical engineering, to design and optimize processes that produce everything from fuels and pharmaceuticals to food and consumer goods.
 Chemical engineers leverage computational and experimental approaches to innovate solutions for global challenges in energy, health, and sustainability. |

-Civil Engineering | The Civil Engineering major explores the interplay between human infrastructure, natural systems, and architectural design.
+| Civil Engineering | The Civil Engineering major explores the interplay between human infrastructure, natural systems, and architectural design.
 From creating resilient structures and sustainable transportation networks to managing water resources and preserving architectural heritage, this multidisciplinary major equips students to shape the built environment while considering environmental stewardship and aesthetics. |

-Electrical Engineering and Computer Science | Electrical Engineering and Computer Science (EECS) major focuses on the analysis and development of electrical and computer systems.
-Students will analyze and build both hardware and software systems for a variety of purposes such as control, signal processing, communication, decision making and artificial intelligence.
+| Electrical Engineering and Computer Science | Electrical Engineering and Computer Science (EECS) major focuses on the analysis and development of electrical and computer systems.
+Students analyze and build both hardware and software systems for a variety of purposes such as control, signal processing, communication, decision making and artificial intelligence.
 The program emphasizes mathematical rigor in analyzing and practical experience in building systems, and invites students to consider how such systems impact and are impacted by their users and society more broadly.
 It provides a suitable preparation for aspiring engineers, entrepreneurs, and researchers. |

-Ethics | CatholicTech’s Pontifical University Ethics Program offers courses in ethics with a concentration in bioethics.
+| Ethics | CatholicTech’s Pontifical University Ethics Program offers courses in ethics with a concentration in bioethics.
 Our Ethics Program operates in partnership with the Ateneo Pontificio Regina Apostolorum (APRA) in Rome.
 Ethics course credits are designed for direct transfer to APRA and prepare students to pursue a Bachelor’s Degree in Ethics (B.A.).
-Accompanying language courses provide rigorous training in Italian, which prepare students for bioethics classes at APRA. |
+Accompanying language courses provide rigorous training in Italian, which prepare students for bioethics classes at APRA.
+To learn more about the Pontifical University Program, learn more here: Pontifical University Program |

-Mechanical Engineering | The Mechanical Engineering major uncovers the principles of mechanics, energy, and motion that drive mechanical engineering.
-Students will study a diverse range of topics including robotics, thermodynamics, materials science, and more, to design and create innovative mechanical systems. |
+| Mechanical Engineering | The Mechanical Engineering major uncovers the principles of mechanics, energy, and motion that drive mechanical engineering.
+Students study a diverse range of topics including robotics, thermodynamics, materials science, and more, to design and create innovative mechanical systems. |

-Philosophy | CatholicTech’s Pontifical University Philosophy Program offers courses in philosophy with a concentration in emerging technologies.
+| Philosophy | CatholicTech’s Pontifical University Philosophy Program offers courses in philosophy with a concentration in emerging technologies.
 Our Philosophy Program operates in partnership with the Pontificia Università della Santa Croce (PUSC) in Rome.
 Philosophy course credits are designed for direct transfer to PUSC and prepare students to pursue a Bachelor’s Degree in Philosophy (B.Phil.).
-Accompanying language courses provide rigorous training in Italian, which prepare students for philosophy classes at PUSC. |
+Accompanying language courses provide rigorous training in Italian, which prepare students for philosophy classes at PUSC.
+To learn more about the Pontifical University Program, learn more here: Pontifical University Program |

-Physics | One of the key highlights of the Physics major is the emphasis on new and emerging technologies.
+| Physics | One of the key highlights of the Physics major is the emphasis on new and emerging technologies.
 We delve into the fascinating realms of space exploration, quantum information, and computing, providing students with the knowledge and skills to contribute to these rapidly evolving fields.
 Physics also explores the science behind new materials, and their potential applications in various industries.
 From understanding the properties of graphene to exploring the possibilities of metamaterials, we encourage our students to think beyond the conventional and push the boundaries of innovation. |

-Theology | CatholicTech’s Pontifical University Theology Program offers courses in Sacred Theology with emphasis placed on understanding the relationship between Faith and science.
+| Theology | CatholicTech’s Pontifical University Theology Program offers courses in Sacred Theology with emphasis placed on understanding the relationship between Faith and science.
 Our Theology Program operates in partnership with the Pontificia Università della Santa Croce (PUSC) in Rome.
-Theology course credits are designed for direct transfer to PUSC and prepare students to pursue either a Bachelor’s Degree in Theology (B.Th.) or a Licentiate in Sacred Theology (S.T.L.).
-Accompanying language courses provide rigorous training in Italian, which prepare students for theology classes at PUSC. |
+Theology course credits are designed for direct transfer to PUSC and prepare students to pursue either a Bachelor’s Degree in Theology (BA in Theology), a Master's in Sacred Theology (MA), or a Doctorate in Theology (PhD).
+Accompanying language courses provide rigorous training in Italian, which prepare students for theology classes at PUSC.
+To learn more about the Pontifical University Program, learn more here: Pontifical University Program |

 Non-Discrimination Policy